MounaBelaid/personal-website-academia/content/home/experiences.md

   * Implementing effective data visualization practices
   * Migration of SAS programs to R
   * Automating analytical tasks with R
+  * Providing training in R
-  * Advocate for open source practices
+  * Advocate for open-source practices

   """